mtov/engsoftmoderna/en/chapter1.md

 rigorous processes, including comprehensive code review and external certification.
-It's common to have hardware and software redundancies---for example, two systems running in parallel that only make a decision when both agree.
+It's common to have hardware and software redundancies---for example, two systems running in parallel that only makes a decision when both agree.
 Sometimes, Type A systems are designed using a formal language based on logic or set theory.